therealguy90/foundrytodiscord/README.md

 Pf2e Target Damage:
 - Multiple targets are also sent in to Discord!

-Polyglot (Available only for PF2e):
+Polyglot:
-- Checks if the players know a language, and sends languages the players don't know to discord as "Unintelligible".
+- Checks if the players know a language, and sends languages the players don't know to Discord as "Unintelligible".
+(This might change to a random text instead in the future to mimic Polyglot!)
-- Useful for using Polyglot primarily for RP and knowing what the players can and can't understand.
+- Useful for using Polyglot primarily for RP and knowing what the players can and can't understand by simply looking at Discord.
-- Adds a useful option to the config, where the GM can set the only languages this module will "understand", and sends the rest to discord as "Unintelligible".
+- Adds an option to the config, where the GM can set the only languages this module will "understand", and sends the rest to discord as "Unintelligible".
 Useful for party splits.
+Example, if you set this setting to only understand "dwarven, draconic", then even if players know a language different from these, it will still send to Discord as "Unintelligible" unless it's listed here!

 --------------------------------------------------
 ## Screenshots